-Want to make a big gift to the Georgia O'Keeffe Museum without touching your bank account?
-Consider giving us real estate.
+Want to make a gift to the Georgia O'Keeffe Museum without touching your bank account?
+Consider giving us real estate, such as a personal residence, vacation home, farm, commercial property, or undeveloped land.
 Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
-When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
-This eliminates capital gains tax.
-And you no longer have to deal with that property's maintenance costs, property taxes or insurance.
+When you give the Georgia O'Keeffe Museum appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction and you may minimize or eliminate capital gains tax.
+And you no longer have to deal with that property's maintenance costs, property taxes, or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to the O'Keeffe Museum or ask your attorney to add a few sentences in your will or trust agreement.